 - A value – usually a randomly generated unique number

-Yes.
-Some browsers will let you block just third party cookies (this is a cookie placed on your browser by a third party – for example, an advertising network – other than that particular website owner) or will allow the use of settings to block only cookies that do not meet your privacy preferences.
+Some browsers will allow you to block just third-party cookies (this is a cookie placed on your browser by a third party for example, an advertising network, other than that particular website owner) or will allow the use of settings to block only cookies that do not meet your privacy preferences.

-If you need any more information on online behavioural advertising email IAB’s Director of Legal and Regulatory Affairs at [email protected].
+If you need any more information on online behavioral advertising email IAB’s Director of Legal and Regulatory Affairs at [email protected].

 You can simply reverse the process if you change your mind at any point in the future.You have the option to choose individual sites or select all to change your preferences back to their original status.